 4.2.
 Bottom Widget

-Bottom is an area where you can put different plugins.
+The bottom is an area where you can put different plugins.
 The first three are displayed side by side in three columns.
 Other plugins are displayed one below the other.

-In our demo you will find here Custom HTML widget (About), Recent Posts and Tags.
+In our demo, you will find here Custom HTML widget (About), Recent Posts and Tags.

 4.3.
 Footer Widget

-Footer widget area displays plugins in three columns.
+The footer widget area displays plugins in three columns.
 Here you will find the Navigation Menu widget with specially prepared menus, as well as Custom HTML where you will find copyright info.